 Engineers are also increasingly sought-after, which means more job security for you.
 As a civil engineering professional, you’re responsible for planning our future – literally.
 You’ll plan, oversee and organise the delivery of things like roads, airports, bridges and other structures, and you could be earning almost $2000 per week while you do!

 There’s been a surge in demand for information technology professionals over the last decade in the Australian job market.
 So, we’ve made sure that our IT degrees are optimised for tomorrow’s workforce.
-When you study IT with Charles Sturt University, you’re getting a hands-on education taught by industry experts – and you join the largest IT student community in Australia.
+When you study IT with Charles Sturt University, you’re getting a hands-on education taught by industry experts.
 From systems admin, software design and computer science to cybersecurity, cloud computing and management – you’ll be firmly in the driver’s seat of your future… and in the future job market.

 Take control of your future